wolfrage76/DuskMan/readme.md

 This Python script automates the monitoring, and management of **DUSK blockchain staking**, balances, compounding, epochs and system health.
 It efficiently handles claiming and restaking rewards, sends notifications via multiple services, and optionally updates the TMUX status bar with real-time information.

 NOTE: The Auto Staking of rewards and/or Auto Restakes for reclaiming slashes CAN be disabled via the config.
-NOTE: Only reason it uses SUDO is due to how Dusk node instructions work

 ---